Rizwan-Ishaq/SocialGraphPage/index.md

 One of the key aspect in this conclusion is the change in sentiment over time:

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SentimentPlot4.png?raw=true) <br>
-_Figure 6: Evolution in Sentiment of Philosophers (x-axis is to show the difference in the groups and does not scale with actual time)_
+_Figure 6: Evolution in Sentiment of Philosophers (x-axis is to show the difference in the groups and does not scale with actual time)_ <br>

 Within that negligible change of 1.05 % one could argue that the sentiment appears to follow a pattern of a slight decline in sentiment value - with a dive around the years 1800-1900, but within this margin of error, this is likely rather hope than anything near a decent conclusion.
 The errorbars represent one standard deviation of the sentiment values of particular historic period.
 They look huge compared to the course of the sentiment, but bear in mind the scaling of the y-axis (to the left).
 The values are minute.
 Errorbars of this magnitude indicate a very uniform set of values.
 This is further certified by the very constant magnitude of the standard deviation - even with the very varying number in "sample size".